-BIOL 32L - General Biology with Laboratory 4.0 units CSU/UC General Education Area A CSU GE Area B2 B3
+BIOL 32L - General Biology with Laboratory 4.0 units CSU/UC

-Recommended Preparation: ENGL 105 or equivalent placement 51 hours lecture/51 hours lab A general survey of the living world with
+General Education Area A CSU GE Area B2 B3 IGETC Area 5B 5C

-A general survey of the living world with emphasis on the basic biological principles as illustrated in plant and animal groups.
+Recommended Preparation: ENGL 105 or equivalent placement 51 hours lecture/51 hours lab A general survey of the living world with emphasis on the basic biological principles as illustrated in plant and animal groups.
 This course includes a laboratory section supporting the basic concepts of the course.
 This course has been approved for hybrid delivery.
 This course has been approved for on line delivery for emergency us only.